Madhubala: Mughal-e-Azam and continued commercial success (1958–1962)

 The success of Mughal-e-Azam resulted in a string of offers in major roles, but Madhubala had to refuse them owing to her heart condition.
 She further withdrew from some productions that were already underway, including Bombai Ka Babu, Naughty Boy, Jahan Ara, Yeh Basti Ye Log, Suhana Geet and an untitled film with Kishore Sahu.
-She did, however, had few more releases, which were completed either by body doubles or by Madhubala herself.
+She did, however, have a few more releases, which were completed either by body doubles or by Madhubala herself.
 In late 1960, Madhubala was seen in Shakti Samanta's crime film Jaali Note, based on the theme of counterfeit money; it was successful financially.
 However, Karan Bali of Upperstall.com mentioned her role as "sketchy" and found the romance between her and Dev Anand's characters unconvincing.
 Madhubala's starring role in the musical Barsaat Ki Raat (1960) was better received.
 The feature was the year's second-highest-grossing film, trailing only Mughal-e-Azam.
 A critic for The Indian Express found her "enchanting", while Venkat Parsa of The Siasat Daily noted the rebellious nature of her character, Shabnam, who elopes with her lover (played by Bharat Bhushan) after her parents object to the relationship.

 The back-to-back blockbuster successes of Mughal-e-Azam and Barsaat Ki Raat established Madhubala as the most successful leading lady of 1960.
 She subsequently discontinued her career and only preferred starring as love interests in a few films, including the comedies Jhumroo (1961), Boy Friend (1961) and Half Ticket (1962), and the dramas Passport (1961) and Sharabi (1964).
-Her all three 1961 releases were among the top-grossing productions of the year.
+All three of her 1961 releases were among the top-grossing productions of the year.
 Half Ticket, her last collaboration with husband Kishore Kumar was a critical and commercial success as well.
 Sukanya Verma called the film one of her most favourite comedies of all time, praising the "palpably fond chemistry" between Madhubala and Kishore.
 Also released in 1962 was Madhubala Private Ltd.'s third and last presentation, Pathan, which turned out to be a box office flop.

+Sabbaticals and final work (1964–1969)

-Following a sabbatical of two years, she completed Sharabi in 1964; the film became her final release in her lifetime.
+Following a sabbatical of two years, Madhubala completed Sharabi in 1964; the film would go on to become her final release in her lifetime.
 Baburao Patel, writing for Mother India, praised Madhubala's performance for "reviv[ing] the old heartache".
 An editor for Rediff.com called Sharabi a "fitting finale to a luminous career, showing the actress at her most beautiful and her most effective, a heroine destined not to age in any of our eyes."

-In 1971, one of Madhubala's incomplete works, Jwala, was released.
+Two years after Madhubala's death, one of her incomplete works, Jwala (1971) was released.
 Co-starring Sunil Dutt and Sohrab Modi, the film was mainly completed with the help of body doubles.
 It marked Madhubala's final screen role.